Arthurdw/bachelor-dissertation/TLDR.md

 + client side with officially supported server side SvelteKit solution
 + code is confined in one file (custom file type) and is easily readable and understandable without prior knowledge
 + great documentation with interactive walkthrough
++ boilerplate free (besides setup which is automated by Vite)
 + gets used a lot (including in enterprises)
 + big ecosystem
 + compile time optimisations